mayaprice-price/Semester-Project/README.md

 - gain adjustment

     - Algorithm: Samples are multiplied by a scaling factor that raises or lowers the overall amplitude of the wave file

+Architectural Requirements (Basic and Challenge)
+The system design is to be modular to facilitate dividing up the development work, and more importantly, to aid in testing and expansion of the application's capabilities.
+The required modules are

+  - File management: manages reading and writing of files in the required formats

+  - User interaction: manages the console user interaction.
+In the case of the challenge version using Qt, the module should provide a single point of entry to the processors, etc.

+  - Processing: management of sample buffers, application of processors, etc. Each module will consist of one or more classes that are access through one or more interfaces.

+As needed, you can add more modules.

+Documentation
+All header files and functions must be documented using the Doxygen Javadoc format.
+The README page should include

+  - A line saying whether this is a basic or challenge level project
+  - The full names of each team member
+  - The contribution of each team member
+  - A UML diagram showing the basic design
+  - A section detailing issues, including any functionality that is missing
+  - A section detailing the challenges that you encountered in the project
+  - Instructions for building the application if anything is required beyond make

+ The Doxygen files should be generated into a folder called docs.

+Grading
+This project will be graded using standard grading with partial credit.
+There will not be an opportunity for redo, as this project is due toward the end of the semester and there will not be time for redo and grading.

+Grading will be based on

+  - use of Git

+  - correct use of C++ features such as templates, inheritance, interfaces, exceptions, and composition

+  - correctness of the implementation of the required processes

+  - runtime stability

+See the rubric for details.

+What to Turn In
+All source code must be managed in Github, and the repository URL turned in to WebCampus.
+Include the team member names and your group number in the submission.